 Emily Alden Black

-Emily is an undergraduate student at Hampshire College majoring in cognitive psychology and media studies and is visiting the Brain and Behavior Laboratory in the summer of 2019.
+Emily is an undergraduate student at Hampshire College majoring in cognitive psychology and media studies and is visiting the Brain and Behavior Laboratory in the summers of 2019 and 2020.

 Shannon Sanchez is a psychology major and pre-med student at The University of Hawaii at Manoa.
 She is interested in integrative medicine and neuroplasticity.
 Her long-term goal is to become a psychiatrist.

 Desmond DeSilva is an undergraduate psychology major at the University of Hawaii at Manoa.
 He is currently exploring different research and study abroad opportunities.
 So far, he is interested in cognitive and industrial psychology.

 Su Gyeong is an undergraduate at the University of Hawaii at Manoa.
 She is currently pursuing a BS in psychology.
 After her psychology degree, she wishes to continue her education in the medical field by applying to either PA or medical school.
 Her current field of interest is the neuroimaging of behavior and emotion.